 How to create a split bar chart

 Split Bars are great when you have related numbers for a range of categories.
 You could do one chart per category, but that would make it just more difficult to compare.
 The split bar chart it great to show comparison side-by-side.
-In this tutorial, you will learn how to create such a chart with Datawrapper.
+Here we show you how to create such a chart with Datawrapper.

-Different to one regular bar chart, a split bar chart can show more than just one value for a category.
-Instead of creating five separate bar charts, you can instantly present a multitude of values in one chart.
+Different than a regular bar chart, a split bar chart can show more than just one value for a category.
+Instead of creating five separate bar charts, you can instantly present the results for multiple values of one category in one chart.

 Preparing and importing the data

 - One column containing categories.
 This will determine the label in front of each bar.
 In our case, that's the social network.

 - At least two columns containing numeric values.
 Each number in your columns determine the length of the bar.
 You can have as many numeric columns as you like, but they will be hard to read on mobile devices, so consider aggregating your data into five or six columns.
 If you want to display just one column with data, opt for the normal bar chart type.

 That's the data we used to create the chart at the top of the page:

 Social Network I don't use it Occasionally A few times a week Once a day A few times a day Tumblr 66 12 6 4 11 56 18 10 6 10 Google+ 48 21 8 7 16 45 13 7 7 28 34 8 7 8 43 13 14 12 14 47

 Once you have prepared your data, create a new chart in Datawrapper.
 You can do so by going to our homepage and clicking on ''Start creating".
 In Step 1: Upload, copy & paste your dataset, upload it as a .csv or as an Excel or Google Spreadsheet.
 After pasting the data into Datawrapper, it will look like this:

 Click "Proceed" at the bottom right to go to the next step: